As the Tri-Valley region’s water wholesaler, we work with our

 Per- and polyfluoroalkyl substances (PFAS) are emerging concerns

 as our Agency relies on groundwater during drought periods.
-Two
+Three

-projects have been approved to alleviate PFAS contamination in
+projects to alleviate PFAS contamination in groundwater at local

-and ongoing investment in our treatment system is needed to
+in our treatment system is needed to address this important

 Aging Infrastructure: